jasonwaters/aep-edge-samples/target-offers-client-side/README.md

-# Target Offers Client Side
+# Target Offers Client-side

 ## Overview

-This sample demonstrates using Adobe Expreience Platform to get personalization offers from Target.
-The web page changes based on the target offers returned.
+This sample demonstrates using Adobe Expreience Platform to get personalization content from Adobe Target.
+The web page changes based on the personalization content returned.

-This sample uses the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) to get target offers and to render them.
+This sample uses the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) to get personalization content and to render it entirely client-side.

 Here is what the page looks like before and after personalization content is rendered.